BitbutterHQ/guides/01-getting-started.md

 * BB-ACCESS-SIGN: Base64 encoded signature (see Authentication)

-* BB-TIMESTAMP: A timestamp for your request
+* BB-TIMESTAMP: A UTC timestamp for your request

 #### Partner Credentials